An Implementation Strategy for Kane County's 2040 Long Range Transit Plan

 2. A model transit overlay zoning ordinance.
 This will assist the County in encouraging higher-density development and a greater mix of uses within transit-oriented development areas.
 The intent is that the model language be included in local planning documents for areas within the PTN corridors.
 In addition, the model ordinance will include language that can be added to municipal comprehensive plans to describe the goals, objectives, and recommendations of PTN corridors.
 The language will be designed so municipalities can use it as a starting point and then modify it to reflect local circumstances.

-The planning process, developed with Kane County staff, will involve multiple steps over the course of 10-12 months and include input from both municipal staff and residents.
+The planning process, developed with Kane County staff, will involve multiple steps and include input from both municipal staff and residents.
 The first step involves the creation of an oversight steering committee made up of representatives from municipalities in Kane County, transportation agencies, and County departments, which will assist in shaping the final implementation strategy.
 The next step entails the creation of a PTN Corridor Analysis and Development Report.
 Future steps involve the prioritization of the PTN corridors and land use recommendations.
 Once the PTN corridors have been identified, the model zoning ordinance will be prepared to assist municipalities with planning for and better accommodating PTN Corridors.
 The process will culminate with the creation of the implementation strategy report to be presented to the County Board for review and adoption.